AntonioBoll/tcc1/README.md

 This was done using two types of databases that cannot be shared, the first being one refined by a markov chain that grouped products that relate to milk and meat, while the second was not done any refinement.

 It was evaluated and was given the maximum grade possible.

+The codes are separeted as:

+* DSAODAS
+* FDSSD